m-aqsam/flutter-functional-apps/State Management/Bloc/02_NewCounter_App/new_counter_app/README.md

 # new_counter_app

-A new Flutter project counter app (increment / Decrement ) with bloc state Management in Flutter.
+A new Flutter project a counter app (increment / Decrement ) with bloc state Management in Flutter.

 ## Getting Started